 - Make a plan: Discuss warning systems in your community (sirens, media, Reverse 9-1-1).
 Know the emergency plan for places that you or family members spend time: work, school, day care and others.
 Designate a meeting place and a back up location.
 Set aside time, on a regular basis, to discuss your family’s emergency plan.

-Communication: Define how you will you contact each other.
-Every family member should know the phone numbers and carry coins, cell phone or prepaid calling cards.
-Designate a single point of contact and check in with that person as soon as safely possible following a disaster.
+- Communication: Define how you will you contact each other.
+Every family member should know family members’ phone numbers and should carry coins, cell phones, or prepaid calling cards.
+Designate a single point of contact and check in with that person as soon as is safely possible following a disaster.

 It may be easier to call to an out of town relative or friend.
 Even when cell towers are down, texting may still operate on cell phones.

-Disaster supplies: Make a kit and put it your safe place that includes supplies for several days—nonperishable food, water, prescription drugs, change of clothing, flashlights, battery operated radio, first aid kit and personal documents.
+- Disaster supplies: Make a kit and put it your safe place.
+It should include supplies for several days—nonperishable food, water, prescription drugs, change of clothing, flashlights, battery operated radio, first aid kit and personal documents.